sentientazure/superblogdocs/09_creating_articles/01_python_5_create_page.md

-# Article Create Page

 Let's now allow the _users_ to create their own articles!
+This is called a create view.
+Which is a page where the user fills out a form and submits it to create an object in the database.

 We'll start by defining the _form_ class for creating an `Article`.
 In your `forms.py`: